How do I find a film on DVD or VHS? Can I view films on DVD, VHS, etc. in the library?

 The DVDs are on the First Floor next to the Reference Computer Commons area.
 The Popular Film Collection is to the left of the Reference Desk.
 The Academic Film Collection is to the right of the Reference Desk.

 Browsing Our DVDs

-If you want to browse our DVD collection, the DVD cases are located on the main floor of the library, to the left of the Reference Desk when you come down the stairs or elevator from the library entrance.
-They then wrap around to the shelves on the other side of the stairs and the Reference computers.
-Once you select the DVD(s) you want, bring the case(s) to the Circulation Desk to check out.
+The DVD cases are located on the main floor of the library, to the left and the right of the Reference Desk when you come down the stairs or elevator from the library entrance.

 Finding a Particular Film or a List of What We Have

 If you're looking for a VHS tape, please use the Finding Films guide.